spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 TODO: add link from server-workers to concepts
 -->

 <%(#Expandable title="What is a snapshot?")%>A snapshot is a representation of the state of a SpatialOS world at a given point in time.
-A snapshot stores each entity's component data.
+A snapshot stores the current state of each entity's component data.
 You start each deployment with a snapshot; if it's a re-deployment of an existing game, you can use the snapshot you originally started your deployment with, or use a snapshot that contains the exact state of a deployment before you stopped it.

 You can find out more about snapshots in the [GDK snapshot documentation]({{urlRoot}}/content/spatialos-concepts/generating-a-snapshot).
 <%(/Expandable)%>